fkyprianou/deved-platform/content/blog/en/using-vonage-with-mongodb-atlas-part-2.md

 ## What is Vonage Verify?

-[Vonage Verify](https://developer.vonage.com/en/verify/overview) is a [Two-Factory Authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication) service that Vonage provides as an API.
+[Vonage Verify](https://developer.vonage.com/en/verify/overview) is a [Two-Factor Authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication) service that Vonage provides as an API.
 It allows you to make a simple API call to send a code to a user, and then check its validity with another API call.
 This provides additional security by ensuring that not only does the user know their password, but they have a physical device that they have told us about to receive the code.
 Since most people have a mobile device, it's pretty safe to assume they will have access to receive the code on it.

 Vonage Verify generates the code and contacts the customer on your behalf.
 We also will try to contact the customer multiple times in a variety of ways.
 For example, if you do not try and validate the code from a customer within a certain timeframe, we will try and call the customer with an automated message to provide them with the code.
 If they still do not enter it, or answer the phone, we will try SMS again.
 You can control how we try and contact the customer through what are known as Workflows.